jmasha20/School_District_Analysis/README.md

 Before the data clean up, the total student count was 39,170; after the data clean up (replaced ninth-grade reading and math scores with NaNs) the new total student count is 38,709.

 ### District Summary
-The district summaries below show a difference in math score and math and reading percentage:
+The district summaries below show a difference in math score and math and reading percentage when comparing the initial scores and percentages to the new score and percentages
+:
  * "Average Math Score" = .1 difference (I- 79.0 to N- 78.9)
- * "% Passing Math" = .2 difference (I- 75% to N- 74.8%)
+ * "% Passing Math" = I- 75% to N- 74.8%
- * "% Passing Reading" = .3 difference (I- 86% to N- 85.7%)
+ * "% Passing Reading" = I- 86% to N- 85.7%
- * "% Overall Passing" = .1 difference (I- 65% to N- 64.9%)
+ * "% Overall Passing" = I- 65% to N- 64.9%)

 **Initial District Summary